 Several support offices on campus will assist you with different aspects of your summer tuition and fees.

-The Office of the Registrar posts the summer tuition and fee rates for all students.
+The Bursar’s Office posts the summer tuition and fee rates for all students.
 The Bursar’s Office provides the tuition bill as an electronic eBill.
 The Bursar’s Office sends an alert to students’ wisc.edu and to Authorized Payers’ email when a new eBill is available to view on the secure website.

 - If you are a current degree-seeking undergraduate or graduate student at UW–Madison, enroll for Summer Term as you would for fall or spring semester through MyUW.
 See Current UW–Madison students for more information.

 - Visiting International Students—either inside or outside the United States—who are not on a formal exchange program and wish to study at UW–Madison for Summer Term or longer, visit Summer at UW–Madison with VISP (Visiting International Student Program).

 - For those wanting to study English as a second language full-time while here at UW–Madison, visit English as a Second Language (UNES).

 Still unsure of which category you should choose?
 Contact the advisors in Adult Career and Special Student Services at firstname.lastname@example.org.